packetzoom/react-native/README.md

 # Intro

 At __PacketZoom__ we designed from the groud up modern UDP-based network protocol with mobile apps in mind.
 This enables faster downloads, reduced latency, efficient and reliable data transfers between your app and the cloud.
 In addition to speed, one of the advantages of PacketZoom is that it handles seamless transition between networks without interrupting ongoing sessions.
-This is a unique advantage of the PacketZoom protocol over HTTP/TCP stack in common use today.
+This is a unique advantage of the PacketZoom protocol over HTTP/TCP stack is already in production use with many apps.

 Today we're redefining how networking works for React Native apps, empowering them with __PacketZoom__ sdk and our [worldclass cluster of servers](http://status.packetzoom.com).